Decapitation: Physiology of death by decapitation

 Decapitation is quickly fatal to humans and most animals.
-Unconsciousness occurs within 10 seconds without circulating oxygenated blood (brain ischemia).
-Cell death and irreversible brain damage occurs after 3–6 minutes with no oxygen, due to excitotoxicity.
+Unconsciousness occurs within seconds without circulating oxygenated blood (brain ischemia).
+Cell death and irreversible brain damage occur after 3–6 minutes with no oxygen, due to excitotoxicity.
 Some anecdotes suggest more extended persistence of human consciousness after decapitation, but most doctors consider this unlikely and consider such accounts to be misapprehensions of reflexive twitching rather than deliberate movement, since deprivation of oxygen must cause nearly immediate coma and death ("[Consciousness is] probably lost within 2–3 seconds, due to a rapid fall of intracranial perfusion of blood").

 A laboratory study testing for humane methods of euthanasia in awake animals used EEG monitoring to measure the time duration following decapitation for rats to become fully unconscious, unable to perceive distress and pain.
 It was estimated that this point was reached within 3–4 seconds, correlating closely with results found in other studies on rodents (2.7 seconds, and 3–6 seconds).
 The same study also suggested that the massive wave which can be recorded by EEG monitoring approximately one minute after decapitation ultimately reflects brain death.
 Other studies indicate that electrical activity in the brain has been demonstrated to persist for 13 to 14 seconds following decapitation (although it is disputed as to whether such activity implies that pain is perceived), and a 2010 study reported that decapitation of rats generated responses in EEG indices over a period of 10 seconds that have been linked to nociception across a number of different species of animals, including rats.

 Some animals (such as cockroaches) can survive decapitation and die not because of the loss of the head directly, but rather because of starvation.
 A number of other animals, including snakes, and turtles, have also been known to survive for some time after being decapitated, as they have slower metabolisms and their nervous systems can continue to function at some capacity for a limited time even after connection to the brain is lost, responding to any nearby stimulus.
 In addition, the bodies of chickens and turtles may continue to move temporarily after decapitation.

 Although head transplantation by the reattachment of blood vessels has seen some very limited success in animals, a fully functional reattachment of a severed human head (including repair of the spinal cord, muscles, and other critically important tissues) has not yet been achieved.